ArenKDesai/Aren-s-Notes/Intro to Operating Systems/Scheduling.md

 We need to target a scheduling metric.
 One of those is turnaround time, or the time at which the job completes minus the time at which the job arrived in the system.
 Another is fairness from Jain's Fairness Index.
 An example of average turnaround time is three jobs arriving at 0, each taking 10 seconds.
 The average turnaround time is $\frac{10+20+30}{3}=20$.
 FIrst In, First Out (FIFO) organizes jobs sequentially.
 This was also covered in [[Caches]].
-This can be problematic with the
+This can be problematic with the **convoy effect**, which occurs when one job at the beginning inflates the average tu